Mobile County mulls swapping Confederate flag for older iteration - Lagniappe Mobile

 Several of the flags in the display, including the Confederate flag, had been worn over time and several had become damaged by the encroaching branches of nearby oak trees.
 With the exception of the flags of the United States and Alabama, all of them were removed last week and are expected to be replaced.

-“Knowing what a flashpoint the Third National Flag is, and because it does contain that image of the Battle Flag, we think it would be appropriate to use the First instead,” Hudson said.
+“Knowing what a flashpoint the Third National Flag is, because it does contain that image of the battle flag, we think it would be appropriate to use the First instead,” Hudson said.
 “It was adopted and was used for at least two years, and we feel like that’s the more historically accurate of the two.”

 “We want to present a historical accounting of each of the flags that have flown over this area,” Hudson said.
 “This is to preserve and showcase history and to do so in a respectful and accurate way.”